kwalczak80/mx-monster/README.md

 ![Add product page](docs/images/existing_features/product_management/add-product-page.JPG)

 When the user is logged in as a staff user or admin, they have the ability to update or delete the selected product as the edit and delete options become available on the product card.
 If the store owner decides to edit the product, an alert message will appear in the upper right corner of the screen indicating that the user is in edit product information mode.
+Please read about the messages system below.

 ![Edit or delete product options](docs/images/existing_features/product_management/edit-or-delete-product.JPG)